jimit105/Blogging-Site/README.md

 # Blogging Site

-A Blogging Site which displays artciles for various categories.
+A Blogging Site which displays articles for various categories.

 ### Features:
 * View Blog Articles